liamross/developmental/content/blog/i18n-in-a-react-application/index.md

     [language],
   );

   // 3.
-Memoizing the value returned will ensure that components using
+Memoizing the value returned will ensure that components that consume
-  //    LocalizeContext will only reload when the value changes, which is only
+  //    LocalizeContext will only reload when this value changes.
+As you can
+  //    see in the dependency list (the array `[t]`), this value will update
-  //    when either `setLanguage` or `t` change, which is only when `language`
+  //    only when `t` updates.
+Since `setLanguage` is a reference to a static
+  //    setter function, this does not need to be included in the dependency
-  //    changes since `setLanguage` will remain the same and `t` will only ever
+  //    array.
+Since `t` will only ever change when `language` does, components
-  //    change when language does.
-Therefore, components that consume from the
-  //    context will only automatically update every time language changes. const value = React.useMemo(() => ({setLanguage, t}), [setLanguage, t]);
+  //    that consume from the context will only update when `language` changes. const value = React.useMemo(() => ({setLanguage, t}), [t]);

   return (
     <LocalizeContext.Provider value={value}>